Rafagf/Stonks/README.md

 Stonks is a pet project app to track your favourite stocks.

-It uses Kotlin Multiplatform Mobile to share code across iOS and Android.
+It uses Kotlin Multiplatform Mobile (KMM) to share code across iOS and Android.

 ### KMM library
 - Repositories with both local and remote data sources (Data layer).